ShalokShalom/nixGL/README.md

 NixGL solves the "OpenGL" problem with [Nix](https://nixos.org/nix/) and [Lix](https://lix.systems/) on non-NixOS systems.

-It works with all mesa drivers (open source drivers for Intel, AMD, and NVidia chips), Nvidia proprietary drivers, and also with hybrid configurations via bumblebee.
+It works with all Mesa drivers (open-source drivers for Intel, AMD, and Nvidia chips), Nvidia proprietary drivers, Vulkan applications, and also with hybrid configurations via Bumblebee.
 It does work also for Vulkan applications.

 # Motivation